Quuxplusone/goodcook/md/bscook.md

 Martha Logan's Saucepan Brownies
 --------------------------------

-Yield: 13 X 9-inch pan
+Yield: one 13 x 9-inch pan

 > This was contributed to the Maryland Line Methodist Church "Over
 > the Line" cookbook by Mrs. Barbara J. Groth.
 The original